-Part 4 contains the Rules of Procedure (including the Financial Regulations) which are designed to regulate the conduct of the Council's business to ensure decisions are made in accordance with the law and the wishes of the Council.
+Part 4 contains the Rules of Procedure which are designed to regulate the conduct of the Council's business to ensure decisions are made in accordance with the law and the wishes of the Council.

 Part 5 contains the Financial Regulations which provide the governance framework for managing the Council's financial affairs.